Bruiser (bull): 2017 PBR World Finals

 Heading into the PBR World Finals, Bruiser and Pearl Harbor were almost tied for the lead.
 Pearl Harbor led 46.38 points to Bruiser's 46.34 points.
 Bruiser came in as the "reigning World Champion Bull that riders have won close to $1.5 million on".
-Bruiser is the clear choice of whom the bull riders prefer to ride, given Pearl Harbor's explosive bucking style on a 1,900 pound frame.
+Bruiser was the clear choice of whom the bull riders prefer to ride, given Pearl Harbor's explosive bucking style on a 1,900 pound frame.
 Pearl Harbor won the season championship by a fraction of a point and also won $25,000 for his owner, Chad Berger.
 The method for determining the World Champion Bull remained the same as the previous year.

 Some of the other world champion bull contenders included TLW's Big Cat, Seven Dust, Jack Shot, and Spotted Demon.
 Although these bulls had lower scores than the two leaders, there was always a chance one of the top two might be eliminated through injury or a call for a re-ride or foul.
-Lambert says that "The rest of the bulls are great, but Pearl Harbor and Bruiser are the elite class".
+Lambert said that "The rest of the bulls are great, but Pearl Harbor and Bruiser are the elite class".
 At the end of the regular season, Bruiser was 10–4 on the BFTS, meaning 10 buckoffs, 4 qualified rides.
 His season average was 45.95.
 Pearl Harbor was 11-1 for the regular season with a 46.02 point average.

 On November 2, Thursday, in Round 2, Bruiser took the lead in the first of two outs for the World Champion Bull race.
 Bruiser came out of the chute and immediately threw Resende to the dirt in only 1.91 seconds.
 It was the second fastest buckoff of the season for Bruiser and his second highest bull score.
 Bruiser claimed his second highest bull score and second fastest buckoff with that out.
 "It was just that first jump and I was pretty happy," stock contractor H.D.
 Page said.
 "He is always the same.
 He just walked in there like he was going to go to sleep, but that is just his deal.
 He is cool as a cucumber."
 Resende felt that Bruiser bucked even better than usual.
 He scored a 47-point bull score which moved him into first place over Pearl Harbor, who bucked off Laclan Richardson in 5.97 and scored 45.25 bull points.
-Bruiser's lead is just .17 points.
+Bruiser's lead was just .17 points.
 Their next scheduled out was not until November 5, Sunday.